The Secret Listener coming to

-Just before the second world war a solitary woman moved into a small hamlet in North Devon, she lived on her own and never went out, having her groceries delivered.
+Just before the war a solitary woman lived in a rural hamlet in North Devon, she never went out and had her groceries delivered.

 People say she had been a violinist in the Vienna Philharmonic orchestra and also worked for MI6 in some capacity.